 Next, you can see that the red game has my school’s first set of sight words in it.
 It also has star pieces and arrow pieces.
 This reverses the order of the game, which is detailed below.
 This game piece adds an extra sense of fun and surprise.
 The blue game contains my school’s second set of sight words.
 This game also has star pieces, reverse arrow piece, new pieces that read “Boys in” and pieces you can’t see that reads “Girls in.”

 Then we have the green game.
 It contains the last set of sight words in it as well as all the pieces AND a new piece that says “All in.”
 Again, this just brings a new element of fun to a game to bring excitement.

 How can I differentiate?

 The biggest question I get is: “How do your students know which game to play?”
-I track my students and their sight words and assign them a color coded game based on their abilities.
+I track my students and their sight words and assign them a color-coded game based on their abilities.
 Then I post which game I want them to play.
-It is a real difficult, specific science:
+It is a really difficult, specific science: